 Preface to “Stories of Geniuses” (Tentative Draft)

-The idea for this book first came to me when I was translating Dear Genius: The Letters of Ursula Nordstrom.
-It took two and a half years, and with the combined efforts of everyone involved, to finally complete it.
-This book follows the characters introduced in Dear Genius, telling their life stories one by one, in chronological order.
-Threading these stories together, a breathtaking picture emerges: a vast cross-section of the American children’s book landscape for roughly half a century after the 1930s!
-While not complete, it provides a glimpse into the broader picture.
+The idea for this book first arose when I was translating *Dear Genius: The Letters of Ursula Nordstrom*.
+After two and a half years, it was finally completed through the collective efforts of many.
+Using the characters from *Dear Genius* as a thread, this book tells their life stories one by one, in chronological order of their birth dates.
+And when these stories are strung together, a stunning picture emerges: a vast cross-section of the American children’s book landscape for about half a century after the 1930s!
+Although incomplete, it is enough to offer a glimpse into its essence.

 A long scroll made of letters

-“Dear Genius” is a collection of nearly 300 letters written by Ursula, a brilliant American children’s book editor, to authors, artists, critics, and readers.
-These letters were selected from over 100,000 letters surviving from her nearly half-century career.
-These authors and artists are many of the most celebrated talents in the American (and international) children’s book world.
-Many of them have become increasingly familiar to Chinese readers and have countless fans there.
-Many of the works discussed in these letters have gone on to become classics of children’s literature worldwide.
-Readers who love children and children’s books often yearn to understand the stories behind these wonderful books, while children’s literature enthusiasts and researchers also seek to understand the creators and the context behind their creations.
-Ursula’s letters are truly a rare first-hand resource.
+“Dear Genius” is a collection of letters from Ursula, a brilliant editor in the American children’s book industry, to her authors, illustrators, critics, and readers.
+It comprises nearly 300 letters selected from over 100,000 letters written during her nearly half-century-long career.
+Many of the authors and illustrators are renowned figures in the American (and even international) children’s book world, many of whom are gradually becoming familiar to Chinese readers and have countless fans in China.
+Many of the works discussed in those letters have gradually become classics of world children’s literature.
+Readers who love children and children’s books often yearn to understand the stories behind these wonderful books, while children’s literature enthusiasts and researchers hope to clarify the context by understanding the creators and their backgrounds.
+Ursula’s collection of letters is indeed a rare and invaluable source of firsthand information.

-However, simply reading the collection of letters is inevitably confusing: if one doesn’t know much about the recipients, understanding their content can be difficult.
-And because copyright and other issues limit the collection to single-sided correspondence, a comprehensive understanding of the topics discussed can be challenging.
-Therefore, these letters may initially appear to be scattered fragments.
-But with enough patience, putting these “fragments” into a coherent order, searching for more relevant information to transform them into clearly defined, fleshed-out characters and stories, and employing a bit of detective work to uncover the connections between them, a seemingly complete scroll gradually emerges.
-And Ursula is precisely the scroll of this scroll.
+However, simply reading that collection of letters can be confusing: if one is unfamiliar with the recipients, understanding the content will be difficult; and due to copyright and other reasons, the collection only contains one-sided correspondence, making it challenging to fully comprehend the topics discussed.
+Therefore, these letters may initially appear as scattered fragments.
+But with enough patience, arranging these “fragments” in a certain order, searching for more relevant information to transform them into clearly defined, fleshed-out characters and stories, and employing a bit of detective work to uncover the connections between them, gradually, a rather complete scroll emerges before our eyes.
+Ursula is precisely the scroll itself.

 Early childhood reading promotion campaigns in the United States

-To fully appreciate this long scroll, one needs to have a basic understanding of the progress of children’s reading promotion in the United States in the early 20th century.
-While the United States is now a clear superpower in the children’s book sector, in the early 20th century, it was a mere follower of Europe (particularly Britain), and piracy was rampant.
-Beatrix Potter’s The Tale of Peter Rabbit, hailed as “the pioneering work of the modern picture book,” was published in Britain in 1902, and pirated copies appeared in the United States just two years later!
-However, within this rising power, a thriving movement was underway that significantly propelled the development of American children’s books, gradually propelling them to the forefront of the world.
-This movement was the American Children’s Library Movement, or, in modern parlance, the American Children’s Reading Promotion Movement.
+To fully appreciate this long scroll, a general understanding of the progress of children’s reading promotion in the United States in the early 20th century is necessary.
+Today, the United States is clearly a superpower in the field of children’s books, but in the early 20th century, it was merely a follower of Europe (especially Britain), and piracy was rampant.
+Beatrix Potter’s *Peter Rabbit*, hailed as the “founding work of modern picture books,” was published in Britain in 1902, and pirated copies appeared in the United States just two years later!
+However, in this rising superpower, a movement was flourishing, and it was this movement that greatly propelled the development of American children’s books, gradually elevating them to the top of the world.
+This was the American Children’s Library Movement, or, in modern terms, the American children’s reading promotion movement.

-This book introduces this movement through the story of the legendary children’s librarian Virginia Haviland.
-Haviland can be considered a third-generation promoter.
-Anne Carroll Moore, the often-mentioned head of the children’s book department at the New York Public Library, and Haviland’s mentor, Alice Jordan of the Boston Public Library, can be considered second-generation standard-bearers.
-Thanks to this movement, the United States began establishing dedicated children’s reading rooms in public libraries in the early 20th century.
-Librarians and community members often read children’s books aloud to children as a primary means of promoting reading.
-As early as 1902, the Boston Public Library had a dedicated storyteller.
-Later, Miss Porter expressed her envy of this in a letter to Ms. Moore, as Britain was still quite conservative in this regard.
+This book introduces the movement while recounting the story of the legendary children’s librarian Virginia Haviland.
+Haviland can be considered a third-generation promoter, while Anne Carole Moore, the head of the children’s book department at the New York Public Library, and Alice Jordan, Haviland’s mentor at the Boston Public Library, can be seen as second-generation standard-bearers.
+Because of this movement, the United States began establishing dedicated children’s reading rooms in public libraries in the early 20th century.
+Librarians and enthusiastic members of the community frequently read children’s books aloud as a primary means of promoting reading.
+At least by 1902, the Boston Public Library had dedicated storytellers for children.
+Later, Miss Potter expressed great envy in a letter to Ms. Moore, as Britain was still quite conservative in this regard at the time.

 Greenwich Village

-Ursula entered the scene in the early 1930s.
-Initially a shy clerk in the college textbook department of Harper & Company, she transitioned to the children’s department a few years later and quickly found her place in the role that would ultimately become a groundbreaking editor in American children’s publishing.
-During these early years, she primarily lived in Greenwich Village.
+Ursula arrived in the early 1930s.
+Initially, she was a shy clerk in the college textbook department of Harper’s Books.
+A few years later, when she moved to the children’s book department, she quickly adapted to her role and eventually became a landmark editor in the history of American children’s book publishing.
+In those early years, she primarily lived in Greenwich Village.

-Greenwich Village in Lower Manhattan, New York is a place mentioned in many stories in this book.
-We will see that: William Pene du Bois and Kara Kuskin grew up in this area; Ezra Jack Keates’s father worked as a waiter in a cafe here, and lied to little Keates that he had exchanged soup for paint from a down-and-out artist; Marco Semon and Robert McCloskey raised ducks in the bathtub of the apartment they shared here, and they later became the models for “Make Way for Ducklings”; Margaret Wise Brown studied early childhood education here and became a writer.
-She also bought a small stand-alone building here as a studio, and completed classic picture books such as “The Runaway Bunny” and “Goodnight Moon” here; Margaret and Ursula often met at a cafe on a corner at breakfast time.
-The area was once a hub for conversation; Clement Hurd, Leonard Weisgaard, Maurice Sendak, and Tommy Unger all lived here.
-Sendak and Unger had similar schedules and often met for chats at mealtimes.
-HA and Margaret Ray lived here before moving to Boston.
-Seeing Ursula lonely, Mrs. Ray even brought her a puppy.
-It was here that Mr. Ray completed his book, “Stellar: A New Way of Seeing the Sky,” observing the sky from the rooftop of a six-story apartment building.
-EB and Katherine White also lived here in New York, and Charlotte Zolotov rented here with her husband when they were newly married.
-It was once a hub for writers, artists, and radicals and alternative figures (including homosexuals).
-Even today, despite its transformation from a neighborhood of tenement buildings to a high-end residential area with exorbitant land prices, many in the arts still prefer to live there.
+Greenwich Village in Lower Manhattan, New York, is a place name mentioned in many stories in this book.
+We will see: William Pene de Bois and Kara Kuskin growing up in this area; Ezra Jack Keats’ father working as a waiter in a café here, lying to young Keats that he had traded soup for paint from a down-on-his-luck artist; Marco Simon and Robert McCloskey raising ducks in the bathtub of their shared apartment here, which later became models for “Make Way for Ducklings”; Margaret Wise Brown studying early childhood education here and becoming a writer, and she also bought a detached house here as a studio, where she completed classic picture books such as “The Runaway Bunny” and “Goodnight Moon”; Margaret and Ursula often met at a corner café at breakfast time.
+It was a place where people would talk business; Clement Hurd, Leonard Weisgard, Maurice Sendak, and Tommy Unger all lived in this area.
+Sendak and Unger had similar schedules and often met to chat during mealtimes; H.A.
+Ray and his wife Margaret Ray lived here before moving to Boston.
+Seeing Ursula living alone and feeling lonely, Mrs. Ray even brought her a small dog to care for her.
+Mr. Ray observed astronomy from the rooftop of a six-story apartment building here and completed his book, *Stars: A New Way of Observing the Night*; E.B.
+White and Katherine White also lived here in their New York apartment, and Charlotte Zolotov and her husband rented a place here early in their marriage… It was once a gathering place for writers, artists, and various radicals and alternative individuals (including homosexuals).
+Even today, although it has transformed from a cheap apartment area into an upscale residential area with high land prices, many people in the arts still prefer to live there.

-Looking back at Greenwich Village before the 1970s, it felt like a truly symbolic village (even though it was essentially made up of reinforced concrete blocks).
-Everyone in the village seemed to know each other and had harmonious relationships, yet everyone was keen to go their own way, especially to be different.
-Many landmark works in the history of American children’s literature were conceived or spawned there.
+Looking back at Greenwich Village before the 1970s, it feels like a truly symbolic village (even though it’s actually made up of concrete and steel blocks).
+Everyone in the village seemed to know each other and had harmonious relationships, yet they were all keen to do their own thing, especially enjoying being unconventional.
+Many landmark works in the history of American children’s literature were conceived or nurtured there.

 From Bank Street to Fifth Avenue

-In Greenwich Village, there is a small street called Bank Street, which is actually a small street between West 11th Street and West 12th Street.
-It was named after the Bank of New York, which once stood on this street.
-But what really made this street world-famous was the Bank Street School of Education, an experimental early childhood education institution that was established there.
+There’s a Bank Street in Greenwich Village, actually a small street nestled between West 11th and West 12th Streets, named after a New York bank that once stood there.
+But what truly made this street world-famous was the Bank Street Education Institute, an experimental early childhood education institution founded there.

-Fifth Avenue, a major north-south thoroughfare in Manhattan, New York, is often associated with extreme luxury, as many of the world’s luxury boutiques are clustered there.
-However, in the heart of this prime location, there are surprisingly two libraries: the New York Public Library and its Manhattan branch.
+Fifth Avenue is a major north-south thoroughfare in Manhattan, New York, and is always associated with ultimate luxury, as many of the world’s most prestigious luxury boutiques are located there.
+However, surprisingly, in the heart of this prime location, there are also two libraries—the New York Public Library’s main branch and its Manhattan branch.

-The distance from the former site of the Bank Street School of Education to the New York Public Library is about 3 kilometers, or a 40-minute walk, which is quite close in a metropolis like New York.
-However, in the first half of the 20th century, the two became almost mortal enemies in the field of children’s books.
+The distance from the former site of the Bank Street Teachers College to the New York Public Library is about 3 kilometers, a mere 40-minute walk, which is quite close for a metropolis like New York.
+However, in the first half of the 20th century, they surprisingly became almost mortal enemies in the field of children’s books.

-The standard-bearer of Bank Street School of Education is the school’s founder, Lucy Mitchell, who was Margaret Wise Brown’s mentor.
-At the same time as she founded the school, she also founded an experimental kindergarten.
-Later, she encouraged a parent of a kindergarten child to establish Scott Company, which mainly published works for members of the “Here and Now” creative experimental group, and Margaret was the founding editor and leading writer.
+The standard-bearer of the Bank Street Academy of Education was its founder, Lucy Michelle, who was also Margaret Wise Brown’s mentor.
+She founded the academy and an experimental kindergarten at the same time.
+Later, she encouraged a parent of a kindergarten child to found Scott Company, which mainly published works by members of the “Here and Now” creative experimental group.
+Margaret was the founding editor and leading writer.

-The standard-bearer of the library camp was the aforementioned Ms. Moore, who once played a crucial role in promoting children’s reading.
-However, in terms of her reading interests, she preferred traditional classics and fairy tales embodying the elegance of the Victorian era.
-She disliked realistic and unconventional works and was averse to incorporating modern art into children’s books.
-She was deeply opposed to Mitchell’s “here and now” writing philosophy, which emphasized the experience of contemporary life, and naturally disliked Margaret.
-In her later years, Ms. Moore became even more intolerant, disliking neither the “Little House” series nor “Charlotte’s Web.”
-Due to her immense influence in the children’s library community, works she disliked often missed out on major awards and were even excluded from public library recommendations, significantly impacting their promotion and sales.
+The standard-bearer of the library camp was Ms. Moore, mentioned earlier.
+She played a crucial role in promoting children’s reading, but in terms of reading taste, she preferred traditional classics and fairy tales with the elegant style of the Victorian era.
+She disliked realistic works and works that deviated from traditional techniques, and she was also averse to incorporating modern art into children’s books.
+She was extremely opposed to the “here and now” creative concept advocated by Michelle Obama, which emphasized contemporary life experiences, and naturally disliked Margaret.
+In her later years, Ms. Moore became even more narrow-minded, disliking both the “Little House” series and “Charlotte’s Web.”
+Because of Moore’s significant influence in the children’s library community, works she disliked often missed out on major awards and were even excluded from public library recommended reading lists, thus greatly affecting the promotion and sales of her works.

-Although Margaret was Michel’s most prized protégé and assistant, her unique poetic temperament and literary sensitivity enabled her to surpass (and, to a certain extent, betray) her mentor.
-Her most successful works embody the concept of “here and now” while also retaining a poetic fantasy and fairytale-like charm.
-Ursula, born the same year as Margaret, was three months older, but she idolized her and was deeply influenced by her children’s book writing and editing philosophies.
-They shared a love of modern art, which emphasized free expression, and naturally gathered around artists like Hurd and Weisgaard.
-Despite Margaret’s untimely death, the influence of the experimental creative community at Bank Street College of Education continued to ferment and expand.
-Its successor, Ruth Kraus, teamed up with her husband, the left-wing artist Kroger Johnson, and with the emerging Maurice Sendak, they produced a series of revolutionary works that were quite revolutionary for the era.
+Although Margaret was Michelle Obama’s most prized student and assistant, her unique poetic temperament and literary sensitivity allowed her to surpass (and to some extent “betray”) her mentor.
+Her most successful works, while embodying the “here and now” concept, also fully retained poetic fantasy and fairytale charm.
+Ursula, born in the same year as her, was actually three months older than Margaret, but she greatly admired her and was deeply influenced by her in children’s book creation and editing.
+They also shared a love for modern art that emphasized free expression, naturally attracting artists like Hart and Weisgard to their side.
+Although Margaret tragically passed away prematurely, the influence of the experimental creative group at the Bank Street Teachers College continued to ferment and gradually expand.
+Her successor, Ruth Krause, joined forces with her husband, Kroger Johnson, a left-wing artist, and with the help of the fledgling Maurice Sendak, to create a series of innovative works that were quite subversive for that era.

 Before the curtain of history

-The 61 individuals featured in this book are cultural elites active in the American children’s book industry since the 1930s.
-They are all considered heavyweights in terms of their achievements and status.
-Let’s examine their composition using a set of data.
+The 61 individuals featured in this book are cultural elites active in the American children’s book world after the 1930s, all of whom are heavyweight figures in terms of their achievements and status.
+Let’s take a look at their composition through some data.

 《天才们的那些事儿》序言(暂定稿)